oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 All other combinations with `null` return `null`.

 ##### ##subsubsubsubsec Not

+If the operand of the `not` operator is not Boolean, the expression is invalid.

 The `not` operator returns true if the operand returns false, otherwise it returns false.